mickdowling16/dowlings-bar-and-grill/TESTING.md

 ## HTML Testing

 To test my HTML code I used [The W3C Markup Validation Service](https://validator.w3.org/).
-Because my code contained Jinja syntax I tested my using the test by URI feature.
-Below are the recorder results
+Because my code contained Jinja syntax I tested my HTML code using the test by URI feature.
+Below are the recorder results.
+For the pages that required an admin to be logged in this approach did not work and I had to test the using the below steps.

+In order to properly validate my HTML pages with Jinja syntax for authenticated pages, I followed these steps:

+- Navigate to the deployed pages which require authentication
+- Right-click anywhere on the page, and select view page source
+- This displays the entire "compiled" code, without any Jinja syntax.
+- Copy everything, and use the validate by input method.
+- Repeat this process for every page that requires an admin to be logged in

 <details>
 <summary>Index.html page</summary>